thesleepingsage/hypr-lens/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Related Projects

+- [hypr-overview](https://github.com/thesleepingsage/hypr-overview) - macOS Mission Control-ish-style workspace overview for Hyprland.
+Inspired by and extracted from end-4's dots-hyprland, with refactoring and additional features.

 ## License

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.